tjburns08/cytof_som_umatrix/README.md

 To look at the punchline, look at the pdf in doc/.
 To look at the code that generated the analysis and visualizations that ended up in the aforementioned pdf, go to src/.
 We note that we don't use the FlowSOM package here.
 We use the [Umatrix package from CRAN](https://cran.r-project.org/web/packages/Umatrix/index.html).

-Specific scripts of interest, in src/:
+## Specific scripts of interest, in src:

-make_som_dim_titration.R: this is where you'll see how the SOMs are made. mod_umatrix_maker.R: this is a helper function I didn't make, but I modified, to make the U-matrix. som_mataclustering.R: I do the meta-clustering step to see how this looks on the U-Matrix, and I do a KNN density estimation as well. find_moore_neighborhood.R: I compare the moore neighborhood of the SOM to the KNN of each node of the trained SOM in feature space. leave_one_out_umatrix.R: I remove one marker from the original input markers and determine if this has an impact on how the U-matrix looks. color_som_by_marker.R: I produce the U-matrix and color it by marker as one would a dimension reduction embedding. external_code/: code I didn't write, but either used or modified throughout the project.
+- make_som_dim_titration.R: this is where you'll see how the SOMs are made.
+- mod_umatrix_maker.R: this is a helper function I didn't make, but I modified, to make the U-matrix.
+- som_mataclustering.R: I do the meta-clustering step to see how this looks on the U-Matrix, and I do a KNN density estimation as well.
+- find_moore_neighborhood.R: I compare the moore neighborhood of the SOM to the KNN of each node of the trained SOM in feature space.
+- leave_one_out_umatrix.R: I remove one marker from the original input markers and determine if this has an impact on how the U-matrix looks.
+- color_som_by_marker.R: I produce the U-matrix and color it by marker as one would a dimension reduction embedding. external_code/: code I didn't write, but either used or modified throughout the project.